-The consolidated financial statements for the fiscal year from 1 January to 31 December 2021 include the Company and its subsidiaries (EEW Group).
+The consolidated financial statements for the fiscal year from 1 January to 31 December 2022 include the company and its subsidiaries (EEW Group).
 The following tables comprise the presentation of the EEW Group according to IFRSs.
-The following section presents the development of earnings in 2021 in comparison to the prior year.
+The following section presents the development of earnings in 2022 in comparison to the prior year.

-Figures in EUR k 2021 2020
+Figures in EUR k 2022 2021

-Revenue 659,042 629,292
+Revenue 715,516 659,042

-Own work capitalized 1,847 1,426
+Own work capitalized 3,671 1,847

-Other operating income 23,419 18,626
+Other operating income 24,398 23,419

-Cost of materials 272,648 256,399
+Cost of materials 305,072 272,648

-Personnel expenses 105,346 100,605
+Personnel expenses 118,265 105,346

-Amortization, depreciation and impairment 86,725 98,052
+Amortization, depreciation and impairment 94,623 86,725

-Other operating expenses 73,163 66,580
+Other operating expenses 79,060 73,163

-EBIT 146,426 127,708
+EBIT 146,565 146,426

-Financial result 2,489 2,055
+Financial result 3,133 2,489

-Earnings before taxes 148,915 129,763
+Earnings before taxes 149,698 148,915

-Income taxes -43,868 -35,862
+Income taxes -45,034 -43,868

-Consolidated profit for the period 105,047 93,901
+Consolidated profit for the period 104,664 105,047

-thereof non-controlling interests 15,796 15,068
+thereof non-controlling interests 13,910 15,796

-thereof shareholders of EEW Holding GmbH 89,251 78,833
+thereof shareholders of EEW Holding GmbH 90,754 89,251

-Income statement for the period from 1 January to 31 December 2021
+Income statement for the period from 1 January to 31 December 2022

-Revenue (EUR 659,042 k; prior year: EUR 629,292 k) was primarily derived from the recovery and disposal of waste, the sale of the energy generated from it and the operational management of individual energy from waste plants.
-In 2021, revenue from the recovery and disposal of waste and the sale of the energy generated from it amounted to EUR 528,278 k (prior year: EUR 507,441 k) and from the operational management of individual plants amounted to EUR 84,196 k (prior year: EUR 87,796 k).
-The prior year's revenue forecast was surpassed owing to an optimized segment mix and the price increases in all waste segments.
+Revenue (EUR 715,516k; prior year: EUR 659,042k) was primarily derived from the recovery and disposal of waste, the sale of the energy generated from it and the operational management of individual energy from waste plants.
+In 2022, revenue from the recovery and disposal of waste and the sale of the energy generated from it amounted to EUR 582,028k (prior year: EUR 528,278k) and from the operational management of individual plants amounted to EUR 80,975k (prior year: EUR 84,196k).
+The prior year's revenue forecast was surpassed despite lower waste revenue because energy revenue was significantly higher.

-The increase in other operating income (EUR 23,419 k; prior year: EUR 18,626 k) is mainly the result of income from the allocation of costs for goods and services and income from the reversal of provisions.
+The increase in other operating income (EUR 24,398k; prior year: EUR 23,419k) is mainly the result of income from refunds and compensation for damages as well as the recharging of costs for goods and services, while income from the reversal of provisions saw a year-on-year decrease.

-Cost of materials (EUR 272,648 k; prior year: EUR 256,399 k) includes expenses for maintenance and inspection work, waste flow costs for honoring fuel supply agreements, disposing of residual waste, slag and other waste, energy procurement costs and expenses for other services.
-The change against the prior year is primarily due to higher waste flow and energy procurement costs.
-Waste flow costs increased mainly due to costs for the acquisition of third-party volumes in Pirmasens and higher logistics costs.
-Energy procurement costs exceeded the prior-year level primarily due to higher expenses for natural gas and heating oil as well as higher expenses for CO2 certificates.
+Cost of materials (EUR 305,072k; prior year: EUR 272,648k) includes expenses for maintenance and inspection work, waste flow costs for honoring fuel supply agreements, disposing of residual waste, slag and other waste, energy procurement costs and expenses for other services.
+The change against the prior year is primarily due to higher costs for energy procurement, supplies and purchased services.
+Energy procurement costs exceeded the prior-year level primarily due to higher expenses for natural gas and heating oil as well as higher expenses for carbon certificates.
+Purchased services increased primarily for waste flow and maintenance expenses.

-Personnel expenses (EUR 105,346 k; prior year: EUR 100,605 k) include expenses for old-age pensions (EUR 4,711 k; prior year: EUR 4,740 k) in addition to current personnel costs.
-The rise in personnel expenses is attributable to an increase in headcount from 1,223 to 1,273 due to the hiring of commercial and technical specialists for current and future projects as well as pay rises under collective wage agreements.
+Personnel expenses (EUR 118,265k; prior year: EUR 105,346k) include expenses for old-age pensions (EUR 5,960k; prior year: EUR 4,711k) in addition to current personnel costs.
+The rise in personnel expenses is attributable to an increase in headcount from 1,273 to 1,357 due to the hiring of commercial and technical specialists for current and future projects as well as pay rises under collective wage agreements.

-Other operating expenses (EUR 73,163 k; prior year: EUR 66,580 k) are primarily influenced by other purchased services, IT expenses, insurance premiums, audit and advisory fees, rents and leases, travel expenses, training costs, advertising and marketing costs and miscellaneous operating expenses.
-Other operating expenses increased year on year primarily due to other taxes, expenses for own and third-party services and expenses for services that will be allocated to other parties.
-Audit and advisory fees decreased by contrast.
+Other operating expenses (EUR 79,060k; prior year: EUR 73,163k) are primarily influenced by other purchased services, IT expenses, insurance premiums, audit and advisory fees, rents and leases, travel expenses, training costs, advertising and marketing costs and miscellaneous operating expenses.
+Other operating expenses increased year on year chiefly due to court and lawyer's fees as well as expenses from the disposal of fixed assets and the skimming of windfall profits on the electricity market.
+Expenses for insurance claims and miscellaneous other expenses decreased by contrast.